Free Sample Chapter 1 of the Logic Course Adventure

 Let’s give it a try.

 Some chapters are built around a theme.
-In Chapters 1 and 2 you are a police detective trying to solve cases.
+In Chapters 1-3 you are an investigative journalist working on a criminal case.
 The theme gives context to the material you are learning.
 Plus it makes learning more fun.

 In order to enable the progress and achievement features, contact the authors to create an account.

 Now it’s time to learn some logic!